ChrisM-X/PortSwigger-Academy-CheatSheets/Cross-Origin Resource Sharing (CORS)/README.md

 * Identify what Origins are allowed to submit CORS requests to the application, submit the following header in the requests:
     * Origin: *some-value*

+* Test for CORS vulnerability with trusted null origin by adding Origin: null to a request

 * Identify if any of those requests can be used to send CORS request with credentials:
     * Access-Control-Allow-Credentials: true